WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 Understand the medium, not just the image

 Some collectors prefer the unpredictability of wet paint or the texture of paper.
 Others appreciate the precision and flexibility digital tools allow in the early stages of a portrait.
-Neither approach is inherently better.
+Neither approach is obviously better.
 What matters is how the artist uses the medium, not the medium itself.

 When choosing a pet portrait artist, it helps to understand what medium they work in, why they’ve chosen it, and how it supports the kind of finished artwork you want to live with.
 The technique should serve the portrait, not distract from it.